-The following meals will be served Aug.
-17 through Aug.
-19 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served February 19 through February 22.
+The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 On Feb.
 4, Sterling College students studying education had an opportunity to hear from the top professionals in the field when the Kansas Teacher of the Year team was hosted on campus.
 Both prospective and current education majors were given the chance to hear two separate presentations that were focused on strategies for teaching.

 The Barton County Farm Bureau is hosting an event for the National Food Check-Out Week.
 The week of Feb.
 17–23 is dedicated to stretching your grocery dollar with healthy, nutritious food.
 Farm Bureau will be at Town and Country Market from 2 to 4 p.m. on Saturday, Feb.
 23 in Hoisington.